 - (a).
-Internal Safety Incident Investigation any safety incident occurring at Fenland aerodrome will be fully investigated by the Accountable Manager reporting to the Fenland Aero Club committee.
-On completion of any investigation any recommendations or findings that would help to prevent such an incident reoccurring will be implemented by the Fenland Aero Club committee. - (b).
-If any incident was investigated by the Air Accident Investigation Department, the Civil Aviation Authority or the Health & Safety Executive; the Accountable Manager will seek advice and guidance from the relevant authority. - (c).
-All safety incidents at Fenland aerodrome will be recorded and monitored, this will be part of the procedure of the monthly committee meetings.
+Internal Safety Incident Investigation any safety incident occurring at Fenland aerodrome will be fully investigated and reported through the monthly Safety Committee to the Fenland Aero Club committee.
+On completion of any investigation recommendations or findings that would help to prevent such an incident reoccurring will be implemented by the Fenland Aero Club committee. - (b).
+If any incident was investigated by the Air Accident Investigation Department, the Civil Aviation Authority or the Health & Safety Executive the Accountable Manager will seek advice and guidance from the relevantauthority. - (c).
+The Safety Management System will investigate all safety matters at Fenland Airfield, not just airside aviation related incidents.
+Members and the public are encouraged to complete a safety report and pass the completed form to the CFI, where the issue will be discussed at the next safety meeting.
+The CFI should call an extraordinary safety committee meeting if the urgency dictates. - (d).
+The Club Secretary will keep minutes and a record of all safety forms submitted.